 Thinking of those pictures from Thailand always reminds me of a few very specific pictures, mostly of myself.
-One is me in white XXL Ralph Lauren polo shirt, after I had approximately lost 20kg after living in Thailand for 3 or 4 months.
+One is me in a white XXL Ralph Lauren polo shirt, after I had approximately lost 15kg after living in Thailand for 3 or 4 months.
 It looks so ridiculous, I don’t know how anyone could let me go out like this.
 I am pretty sure now I threw the shirt away after coming back to Europe and seeing those pictures from a different perspective, i.e. pictures of moments clearly lying in the past.
 I never wanted to go back to wearing XXL Ralph Lauren shirts.

 I think I never really did.
 My body weight fluctuated quite a bit still.
 I got fatter again after Thailand, without a doubt.
-But few years later in China, I also became skinnier or at least fitter again, with the gym just a few floors down from the floor I lived on.
+But few years later in China, I also became skinnier or at least fitter again, with the gym just a few floors down from the room I lived in.
 I even got quite ambitious and wanted to run a marathon some more time later, and, along the way, got close to actually being skinny.
-A first after elementary school for me.
-But my professional failure in Switzerland as Restaurant Manager also disturbed my marathon ambitions.
+Being skinny, was a first after elementary school for me.
+But 2 professional setbacks at that time destroyed also my marathon ambitions.
 Plus, my knees, my legs and my back don’t seem to be built for running.
 I’m feeling too much pain to go through the arduous training essential to finish a marathon successfully.

 Thus, I have to find mindfulness in other exercises.
 Riding for example, or swimming.
 Or simply listening to music, smoking weed, drinking alcohol, or writing.
 Yes, writing is good for that too.
 The problem with writing compared to running is twofold.
 I don’t really support my health by sitting on my butt and typing on this not ergonomically designed keyboard, while staring at a bright, eye-sight worsening LED screen.
 More importantly to me though, writing is slower than thinking, and it involves more mental and physical rules, such as grammar and keyboard layouts.
 So, I’d argue it is not as free-floating as what I think about when running.